kubernetes/kubernetes/docs/proposals/propagation.md

 ### Add an option in HostPathVolumeSource

-The new `HostPathVolumeSource` will looks:
+The new `HostPathVolumeSource` will look like:
 ```go
 const (
 	PropagationShared  PropagationMode = "Shared"